jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Entertainment is their plan.
 Left and Right want their supporters to stay as extras who hate each other.
 That's why Left and Right use phantom ideologies to call themselves good, and "the other side" evil.
 Because neither party knows how to usher in the Computer Age.
 When Main Street askes why their commutes are so long, home payments so high, bosses so many, Left and Right ramp up their spectacle.
 CNN, Fox News, MSNBC, and the rest put that "Breaking News!" up to distract their believers for a little while longer.
 This is just like when blockbuster movies ramp up the special effects because their stories don't connect with people anymore.

 https://www.youtube.com/watch?v=tEczkhfLwqM
 _This video excellently displays the growing hatred between Left and Right.
 It's about US Congress, but applies in every Western country.
-Notice how the divide started in the 1970s and has steadily grown since.
+Notice how the divide started in the 1970s and has grown since.
 That's because neither Left or Right know what to do in the Computer Age, so they blame each other for the society's growing list of problems.
 Growing hate is a terrible and worrying trend._

 Sadly, the story of mutual hatred doesn't stop until old ideologies kill each other off.
 The Thirty Years War (1618-1648) is an all too good example.
-This was a war between the kingdoms of Europe, whose royal families ruled with a Medieval Age philosophy of "divine right to rule".
-Back then, every royal family was either Catholic or Protestant.
-These religions were the only political philosophies the people could choose.
+This was a war between the kingdoms of Europe, whose royal families ruled with a Medieval Age philosophy of "divine right to rule" during the Science Age.
+Back then, every royal family was either Catholic or Protestant; these religions were the only political philosophies the people could choose.
 Thus, when regular people demanded a better life, they picked a team and slaughtered "the other side" on behalf of supposed holy kings.
 The Thirty Years War can be summed up as; "The voices from the seventeenth century...offer a warning of the dangers of entrusting power to those who feel summoned by God to war, or feel that their sense of justice and order is the only one valid."

 Main Street was so unhappy with their lives they kept fighting for no exaggeration, 30 years.
 The Thirty Years War was extremely brutal.
 One in five Europeans died from it.
 The carnage only stopped when both sides were exhausted.
 The worst part was when the horror ended, the people realized they were no better off—and what they were sick of all along was any and all kings.
 Thus, it wasn't long until ordinary people finally upgraded to a new ruling philosophy.
 As player gods, they fought for Democracy in the American Revolution (1776), the French Revolution (1789), and many others afterward.

 Left and Right are in a similar boat as Catholics and Protests political ideologies once were.
-Today the constant childish fights over impeachments, disputed elections, violent rallies, and trigger words, are what two factions do when neither can see they're both behind the times.
+Today the constant fights over impeachments, disputed elections, violent rallies, and trigger words, are what two factions do when neither can see they're both behind the times.
 Here's the crucial point, both sides think they're the protagonists of civilization.
 But neither is.
 Because Right and Left are Industrial Age philosophies.
 They fighting only helps Industrial powers hold society back from upgrading to the Computer Age.

 It's important to remember, Conservativism and Progressivism helped us achieve great things in the Industrial Age.
 But politics is only supposed to help people see the big picture—that all our individual choices matter—so our civilization plays the game well.
 Ideologies should never be self-serving.
 Conservatives and Progressives are.
 Neither can help regular people live happy lives in the Computer Age.